ironscar/Container-demo/README.md

 - set up another project to act like microservices & repeat above
 - work on them together and see how things work in a cloud native environment
 - bring kubernetes into it to see what happens
-- setup a service mesh like Linkerd/Istio for the microservices
+- Setup a service mesh like Linkerd/Istio for the microservices
 - check how to setup gitops
 - openstack/cloudstack to create your own cloud - https://cloud.google.com/blog/topics/developers-practitioners/can-you-make-openstack-more-interesting-cloud-natives-heres-how (for intro to openstack)
-- terraform on openstack/cloudstack to do automated version-controlled provisioning
+- pulumi/terraform on openstack/cloudstack to do automated version-controlled provisioning
-- set up all the above on top of openstack/cloudstack environment
+- to setup all the above on openstack/cloudstack/ovirt environment

+#### Optional

+- setup ansible semaphore UI into jenkins-ansible image if makes sense
+- check how to rotate ssh keys without rebuilding docker image
+- update spring boot project to latest version and use jdk 17 alpine image if available

+---

 ### Reference Documentation
 For further reference, please consider the following sections: